 What looks like an hourglass-shaped paint splotch on the thorax of some bees is actually pollen.
-In the past I often saw these stripes — usually in yellow — and wondered what they were.
+In the past, I often saw these stripes — usually in yellow — and wondered what they were.
 The bees look like they squeezed through someone’s freshly painted woodenware.

-But according to Roxanna Mattingly in her fascinating book, Honey-Maker, the design occurs when pollen-covered bees groom.
+But according to Rosanna Mattingly in her fascinating book, Honey-Maker, the design occurs when pollen-covered bees groom.
 The honey bee uses her two midlegs to clean pollen from her forelegs and the back of her thorax.
 However, there’s a place she can’t quite reach, right down the middle of her back.